luisalmas/gym-management/README.md

 - This project contains the requests POST, PUT, GET and DELETE to insert, update, retrieve and delete respectively for both classes and bookings resourses.
 - Validations not only for the data transfer objects (DTOs) but also for the bookings that are inserted outside the range of the respective class or if a class is updated the changes are reflected in the corresponding bookings (ie: changes in the date ranges deletes bookings outside of the new range).
 - Tests for all the layers of each resource
+- Swagger UI to document the api and endpoint manual tests

 ## Clone project